 Train to include your pet in your daily life

 A calm and well-balanced pet is easier to include everywhere with you.
 If you plan on using a carrier, start getting your cat or dog used to sitting and resting inside the carrier.
 Or teach them to settle down and relax on command.
 It is also important to practise this in a variety of places.
 You can’t always be with your pet when you are out or in the office, so it’s useful that they have a dedicated space and learn how to self-settle in case you need to go out of sight for a period of time.

 Start with small experiences

 If your cat or dog is not used to going on outings or visiting busy places, start with small experiences.
 Include them on short car trips so that they are comfortable with the motion and sounds.
 Once they are used to all of that, you can slowly add quick activities such as a trip to the local café or a short stint at the office (if you are lucky to be able to bring them!).
-Remember to be patient, if it’s their first time, don’t expect them to be able to immediately be comfortable or stay in one place for hours.
+Remember to be patient.
+If it’s their first time, don’t expect them to immediately be comfortable or stay in one place for hours.

 Look for pet friendly businesses when including your pet

 There are now more pet friendly cafes and pubs than ever.
 These places are often set up for pets by having pet loving staff, dedicated seating areas, water and pet friendly food items on the menu.
-Visiting a pet friendly business will make the experience more fun and comfortable for you and your pet too.
+Visiting a pet friendly business will make the experience more fun and comfortable for you and your furry friend.